Best practice in family support

 It is important that anyone acting in this role is not in a personal crisis themselves.

 Maintaining personnel data: Your HR department should hold up-to-date information on all of your employees and the next of kin who should be contacted in a crisis.
-This should be regularly reviewed (and in line with new EU GDPR guidelines).
+This should be regularly reviewed (and in line with new EU GDPR guidelines if you are based anywhere in the European Union or equivalent data protection laws anywhere else).

 Legal responsibilities and organisation policies: You must be clear about what legal/contractual obligations you have towards your employees and their families, but equally, you need to establish clear policy guidelines around how you wish to support families.
 Your policy will depend on your organisational culture.
 Does your family support include financial assistance, for example, or access to legal support?

-Being a family supporter is not an easy job and it is essential that your organisation also provides support for your family supporters.
-You should have clear protocols for your supporters to follow, provide them with an opportunity to debrief after a family meeting and ensure they have back-up when they need it.
+Being a family liaison officer is not an easy job and it is essential that your organisation also provides support for your family supporters.
+You should have clear protocols for your family liasion officers to follow, provide them with an opportunity to debrief after a family meeting and ensure they have back-up when they need it.

 Good family support practice